leewtai/leewtai.github.io/courses/stat_computing/lectures/python_mds/python_basic_syntax.md

 10 ** 2  # exponentiate
 ```

-A successful execution will often output the result of the computation
+A successful execution in the REPL will often output the result of the computation
-and "print" the final results.
+and "print" the final results just after the code.

-Notice later some computations will
+Later, some computations will
-produce results with multiple attributes.
-What gets printed in these cases
+produce results with multiple attributes, e.g. a model's parameters, inputs, and runtime.
-can vary widely so you shouldn't assume you'll be able to view "everything".
+What gets printed in these cases can vary widely so you shouldn't assume you'll be able
+to "view everything" when you're running code.
-Instead you should/will learn to ask what is available!
+Instead you should/will learn to __ask__ for what is available!

 ## Python cares about indentation at the front of the line
 One unique characteristic about Python is that its syntax forces us to
-write neater code.
-It enforces this by leveraging the empty spaces
+write "neater" code.
+It enforces this by interpreting the empty spaces
-in front of the commands as part of the command.
+in front of the code as part of the command.

 See which of the following will "break"
 ```python